EdgeNet-project/edgenet-legacy-2024/README.md

 ## Architecture and code layout

-EdgeNet extends Kubernetes in the areas of multitenancy, user management, multiprovider support, and the ability to make selective deployments.
+EdgeNet extends Kubernetes in the areas of multitenancy, user management, multi-provider support, and the ability to make selective deployments.
 This is described in the [architecture document](https://github.com/EdgeNet-project/edgenet/tree/release-1.0-documentation/docs/architecture).

 If you are familiar with the [Standard Go Project Layout](https://github.com/golang-standards/project-layout) used by other Kubernetes-related projects, you will easily be able to navigate this repository.